gabrielcsapo/psychic/README.md

 # API

-Chemical currently has two core blocks to build with, `control` and `component`.
+Psychic currently has two core blocks to build with, `control` and `component`.
 A `control` is used when you expect a `component` to render.
 It adds a bit of extra decoration to a base component.
 The API is small and consists of these calls:

 * `component`
  * methods